Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 Let me walk you through each move with real numbers and examples.

-Move 1: Identify Your 20 — Define Revenue Hours
+Move 1: Identify Your 20 Highest-Return Weekly Revenue Hours at $30K–$50K

 Not all hours are equal.
-Some make money.
-Most don’t.
+Some make money; most don’t.

 Revenue work has one definition: activity that directly leads to money in the bank within 90 days.